tigranb2/gus-automation/README.md

 ```
 python3 compile_protocols.py
 ```
+### gryffFig11.json
+This experiment checks tail-at-scale latency.
+For pineapple, delete the client binary file and rename clientnew to client.
+Use gryff and pineapple protocols only.

 ### RMWFig6.json
 For this experiment, use the open-loop client version of the protocols.
 Visit each protocol's directory and checkout the ``open-loop-client`` branch.
 Remember to run the ``compile.sh`` in each protocol's directory after each branch change to recompile the protocol binaries.